adityarautcmu/adityarautcmu/README.md

 ### 🔍 Research on Asymptotic Bounds for Random Graphs
 - Developed novel bounds for the [list chromatic number](https://arxiv.org/abs/2312.03563) and the [maximum degree](https://arxiv.org/abs/2404.06410) in powers of sparse random graphs.
-- Currently under review for publication in the Journal of Combinatorics and Journal of Graph Theory.
+- To appear in the Journal of Combinatorics (accepted) and Journal of Graph Theory, respectively.

 ---